 Dwelling unit.
-The term "dwelling unit" means a dwelling unit as defined in paragraph 13 of
+The term "dwelling unit" means a dwelling unit as defined in paragraph 13 of subdivision a of section 27-2004.

 Provider.
 The term "provider" means a provider under contract or similar agreement with an agency to provide supportive housing.